mfiers/Moa/sphinx/intro.rst

 Introduction
 ============

-A bioinformatics project commonly consists of a great number of separate steps that chain (3\ :sup:`rd` party) tools together with custom scripts.
-Such projects need to be organized properly, particularly when projects grow bigger.
+These days, generating massive amounts of data is an everyday element of biological research; and almost all projects have a bioinformatics components.
+Such embedded bioinformatics work commonly consists of chaining a number of 3\ :sup:`rd` party tools together, often with some data manipulation in between the steps.
+It is important to have such projects properly organized, particularly when a projects grows bigger.

 There are many different ways to organize bioinformatics projects.
 Many bioinformaticians use the command line or tailor made